ethereum/devp2p/discv5/discv5-theory.md

 corresponding wire-format request is specified in [TOPICQUERY].
 Lookup proceeds bucket by bucket, starting from the bucket furthest from `s` and progressing towards buckets closer to `s`.
-For each bucket `bᵢ(s)`, the discoverer selects candidate registrars from that bucket and queries up to `Klookup` of them.
+For each bucket `bᵢ(s)`, the discoverer selects candidate registrars from that bucket and queries up to `K_lookup` of them.

 A registrar may return advertisements for service `s`.
 The discoverer validates the returned advertisements, extracts the advertised ENRs, and de-duplicates them by advertiser identity.
 Advertisements are candidate results for the target service.
 The lookup terminates when the discoverer has collected enough distinct advertisers for its local or service-specific purpose, or when no unqueried registrars remain.
-This local target is denoted `Flookup` in this document.
-The value of `Flookup` is determined by the application, service binding, or local implementation policy, rather than by the TopDisc lookup procedure itself.
-If fewer than `Flookup` advertisers are found before all available candidate registrars are exhausted, the lookup returns the valid advertisers collected so far.
+This local target is denoted `F_lookup` in this document.
+The value of `F_lookup` is determined by the application, service binding, or local implementation policy, rather than by the TopDisc lookup procedure itself.
+If fewer than `F_lookup` advertisers are found before all available candidate registrars are exhausted, the lookup returns the valid advertisers collected so far.